-Some of our all-time favorite cords (for business casual) include the Kut from the Kloth ones at Nordstrom, available in regular, petite, and plus sizes.
-If you like a tighter fit, check out corduroy from denim brands like AG; if you prefer a looser but still tailored look check out NYDJ cords.
-Madewell also has a ton of great cords right now!
-Some other great of-the-moment cords include these (as of Jan.
-2022):
+Some of our all-time favorite cords (again, mostly for casual offices) include the Kut from the Kloth ones at Nordstrom, available in regular, petite, and plus sizes.
+If you prefer a tighter fit, check out corduroy from denim brands like AG; if you prefer a looser but still tailored look check out NYDJ cords.
+Madewell also has a ton of great cords right now, and I’m drooling over all the colors of these cropped, flared cords from Tuckernuck.

 Get inspiration online.
 Pinterest, Instagram, and TikTok are all great for this!

 Stay tuned for our upcoming course on how to feel more polished!